angular/angular/aio/content/guide/ajs-quick-reference.md

       In Angular, you create a component class.

-      NOTE: If you are using TypeScript with AngularJS, you must use the `export` keyword to export the component class.
+      NOTE: If you are using TypeScript with Angular, you must use the `export` keyword to export the component class.

       For more information, see the [Components](guide/architecture#components)
       section of the [Architecture Overview](guide/architecture) page.